platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 mkdir .platform/scripts
 ```

-> This is not a requirement, but it is a good practice, and following this pattern is more forward-compatible
+> Putting the script in this location is not a requirement, but it is a good practice, and following this pattern will be more forward-compatible.
+>
-> GlueScript scripts are project wide, and don't belong to a specific branch but it is a good practice to consider that whatever you put there in your master branch will be what will be posted to the API.
+> GlueScript scripts currently do not "live in Git".
+They are project wide, and don't belong to a specific branch.
+But it is a good practice to consider that whatever you put there in your `master` branch will be what will have been posted to the API.
 Later we will introduce a more robust management mechanism.

 #### Custom Slack integration